SomeDude03/Automush---Automatically-enter-your-app-ids-into-DLLInjector/README.md

 # Automush
-This is a simple program to automatically enter your Steam app ids into DLLInjector.
+This is a simple program to store and automatically enter your Steam app ids into DLLInjector.
+No longer do you need to re-enter all of your app ids just to add one more game.
-Just enter them into automush.txt and run the exe.